PinotNoir04/event-monitor/README.md

 ## Overview

-This is a feed of a number of repository events webhook deliveries that get updated in real time.
+This is a feed of a number of repository events webhook deliveries that gets updated in real time.

+## Prerequisite

+* Smee client (can be installed with `npm install --global smee-client`)
+* FastAPI (can be installed with pip or conda)

-## Steps to setup
+## Steps to test
 ```
-* Install the Github App
+* smee --url https://smee.io/H4RV9oWjWigm2OP6 --path /webhook --port 8000
+* set environment variable WEBHOOK_SECRET to qaswcdefvrbtghnyydfscvpoijuh in the .env file
+* run "fastapi dev main.py"
-* View the events in the feed page
+* the app is already installed in the repository for testing
 ```

 ## What I have done